feedfm/feed-react-js-player/README.md

 This is a sample player using React JS

-To setup, run 'npm install'
+To get all dependencies run 'npm install'

 To run the project run 'npm start'